Fox2Code/JFallback/README.md

 Run modern java code on java8

+## Important note

+I decided to switch to [JvmDowngrader](https://github.com/unimined/JvmDowngrader), and contributed over there to deduplicate efforts.

+I already contributed areas where JFallback was in advance over there, so it should offer **better** application compatibility in general.

+You can expect me to no longer work on JFallback and instead bring all the efforts over on [JvmDowngrader](https://github.com/unimined/JvmDowngrader) instead.

 ## Why?

 Because I cannot expect users to be able to install anything newer than java8,